 Our results speak for themselves through our satisfied patients.
 Every treatment is customized with your needs in mind to ensure your end result is exactly what you were looking for.

 Dr. Antunes performs eyelid surgery using local anesthesia or deep sedation.
 He performs the procedure, which takes between 1 to 3 hours to complete, by personalizing the following techniques to your unique needs:

 - Upper eyelid surgery incisions are hidden within the upper eyelid crease.
 Excess eyelid skin is removed, and fat is repositioned or removed (if necessary) to rejuvenate the upper eyelid.

 - Lower eyelid surgery incisions are made on the inside of the eyelid and under the lash line.
 Excess skin is removed if needed, and the “bags” (fatty tissues) are either repositioned or removed to restore the under-eye area to a rested, more youthful appearance.

 You will need someone at home for the first 24 hours after surgery because swelling around the eyes may make it difficult to see initially.
 Patients typically do not experience much pain after surgery.

 Most patients return to work in 1 week and are back to full physical activities in 10 days.
 Swelling usually subsides in the first 2 or 3 days.
 Bruising may occur in some cases and can be easily camouflaged with makeup.
 Remarkably, eyelid surgery is minimally painful; patients usually feel well immediately after the procedure.

 Dr. Antunes takes great pride in helping his eyelid surgery patients look naturally refreshed.
-Request a consultation using the online form to meet with him and discuss your concerns.
+His talent and surgical skill attract women and men seeking eyelid surgery from San Antonio and throughout Texas.
+Request an in-person or virtual consultation using the online form to meet with him and discuss your concerns.
 You can also call The Piazza Center at (512) 288-8200 to schedule an appointment.